kuzzleio/documentation/src/sdk-reference/js/5/kuzzle/create-index/index.md

 # createIndex
-Create a new empty data index, with no associated mapping.
+Create a new empty index, with no associated mapping.

 ---
 ## createIndex([index], [options], callback)